Philosophy: Who Needs It by Ayn Rand

 We know this means taking responsibility and holding ourselves accountable for our actions, given the opportunity to follow our own path and build a future that we can look forward to.

-The question we need to ask is, why do we feel so far away from living a simple life that we can enjoy in peace?
-The answser is that we expect our governments to help us and provide for us, and we went along with their stories because they made it sound so enticing.
-They made us think they were the clever ones and that there is no way we can be as clever as them - and that we could demand certain rights (back) if they were taken away.
+The question we need to ask is: Why do we feel so far away from living a simple life that we can enjoy in peace?
+The answer is that we expected our governments to support us and provide for us, we went along with their stories because they made it sound so enticing without revealing their true agenda.

-I think we can see that this is not the case and it's time for us to raise our heads above the parapit to come together and find a way forward that we can all agree upon and that works for everyone.
-Ayn states this clearly when she says:
+More of us are realising it is time for us to raise our heads above the parapet to come together to find a way forward that makes sense, and that we can all agree upon because it works for everyone.
+Ayn makes it clear by saying:

 Sue Cartwright